ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 1. Updated the MO2-BG3 plugin.
 It MIGHT now be more reliable/trustworthy with how it handles generating a mod list, improving multiplayer compatability (two users with the same exact setup should stop having issues caused by their PCs putting random mods in random order).
 2. Created a new "optional" category for "Expanded Game Content" - a place for mods that I really like, but don't want to actively maintain support/patching/compabibility for as the core experience.
      * Moved "Features From DnD 5E Spelljammer" here - the mini-expansion that adds a short Act 3 quest to obtain a void-ship from Propper.
-     * Moved Ed the Hyena, Justice for Nessa, Tusk Evolved, Owlbear Cub Evolved, and Bernard Evolved here.
+     * Moved Justice for Nessa, Tusk Evolved, Owlbear Cub Evolved, and Bernard Evolved here.
      * Moved Path of Undeath and Path of the Righteous here.
      * Moved Holy Avenger, Foe Bane, The Burning Earth, Eye of Vecna, Hand of Vecna, Robe of Vecna here.
      * Moved Illithid Powers Overhaul 2 here.
      * Moved Shar's Blood here.
      * ~~Moved Attunement here.~~ JK this is CatDude's favorite mod.
+     * Added Extra Encounters and Minibosses again, to this section.
+     * Added Mogris's Disciples to t his section.
 4. Removed Planescape 5e.
 5. Removed Really Shadowheart.
 6. Removed Eyevan's Ghoulish Goods.